 One of the hidden issues in online storage is privacy.
-Specifically, almost all online storage providers have the ability to examine your data or hand it over to law enforcement, even if the provider has encrypted your data.
+Almost all online storage providers have the ability to examine your data or hand it over to law enforcement even if the provider has encrypted your data.

 Hopefully, most of us will never have to deal with the law-enforcement scenario, but even the realization that a rogue employee at an online data storage provider could peek into what we keep online can cause concern.
 For some, it’s enough concern to avoid using cloud storage at all.